Granola-Team/mina-block-explorer/README.md

 These two steps will get your environment ready and your server running quickly.

+## Integration

+Integration with an Indexer (https://github.com/Granola-Team/mina-indexer) is accomplished through GraphQL and REST endpoints.
+MinaExplorer.com's GraphqlQL and RESTful endpoints are integrated by default.
+To override, you may specify your own environment variables in `build.rs`.
+This can be done through

+- `.env` file
+- Environment variables
+  See `.env.example`.

+Environment variables are bundled into the WASM file at compile time (see `build.rs`).
+With the intended environment variables specified at compile time, the production WASM file may be deployed without any further configuration required.

 ## License

 Copyright 2022-2024 Granola Systems Inc.